Welcome to Gorton Unitarians

-Of course, feel free to get in touch with Margaret for a friendly chat if you have any questions.
+Of course, feel free to get in touch with Vernon for a friendly chat if you have any questions.

 At Gorton Unitarians, our services of worship can be seen as a celebration of our deepest values.
 Furthermore, we see our beliefs as relevant to all aspects of life, including the wider community.
 Overall, we try to be welcoming and friendly, allowing anyone who wishes to join us and take part in the life of the Church.